iantsmall/mfj_challenge1/README.md

 **Assumptions**

 1. Code should be "native" with minimal non-language features (Demonstrating the concept rather than the power of external libraries)
+2. Library exceptions are: Junit and Mockito for testing, and Lombok for improved readability (all code initially written w/o Lombok to demonstrate capability)
-2. Algorithm should be case-insensitive
+3. Algorithm should be case-insensitive
-3. By "letters" the rules literally mean A-Z
+4. By "letters" the rules literally mean A-Z
-4. Non-matching words can (and should) be ignored entirely once they are detected
+5. Non-matching words can (and should) be ignored entirely once they are detected
-5. Use only base language syntax in the implementation ( I will discuss expanded options in "further optimizations")
+6. Use only base language syntax in the implementation ( I will discuss expanded options in "further optimizations")
-6. "words" files are of a "reasonable size", i.e. of a size which could be loaded fully into memory without performance issues
+7. "words" files are of a "reasonable size", i.e. of a size which could be loaded fully into memory without performance issues

 ### Notes on requirements